 I haven’t used OS X in years, so I’m not sure what are the best options anymore.
-But last I used it, virtual MIDI devices were built into the OS, no third party software required, while Soundflower was the easiest way to route audio between programs, but it seems it’s no longer actively updated, so I assume there might be better solutions by now.
+But last I used it, virtual MIDI devices were built into the OS, no third party software required, while Soundflower was the easiest way to route audio between programs, but it seems it’s no longer actively updated. @persy suggests using Blackhole instead:

 Using more than a single stereo out in Reason